dipaish/OS22/docs/dockerimages.md

 - It accepts the image's name as parameters.
 You can optionally include the image version and the maintainer's Docker Hub username in the following format:`username/imagename:version`.

 ***WORKDIR***
-- It defines the working directory of a Docker Conainter.
+- It defines the working directory of a Docker Container.
 - Any RUN, CMD, COPY or ENTRYPOINT COMMAND will be executed in the specified working directory.

 ##### Lets specify our working directory in the Docker file.